VileSnack/sre/README.md

 ## ifg

+The project `ifg` in this repository contains the source for the image file generator, written in C.

-The image file generator will be the final stage of rendering.
+The image file generator is the final stage of rendering.
 It will take a set of files containing image fragment data and from them generate a final image file.

 The current concept supports the following command-line options:

-* Output file type.
-I will probably support PNG files (and possibly make them the default type).
+* `-of` Output file name.
+The output file type will be derived from the file extension.
+Will probably support PNG and EXR.

-* Output file name.

-* Additional input directories (to support combining fragment data from multiple renderers).
+* `-id` (short for *include directory*): Input directory to include.
+Can be repeated.
+This is to support rendering from multiple processors.

+* `-cd` (short for *consume directory*): Like `-id` except that the files are deleted as they are processed.

+* `-l` The x-coordinate of the left-most pixels to be processed.
+These pixels will be the left edge of the image file.
+Pixels with lower values will be ignored.
+Defaults to `0`.

+* `-t` The y-coordinate of the top row of pixels to be processed.
+These pixels will be the top edge of the image file.
+Pixels with lower values will be ignored.
+Defaults to `0`.

+* `-r` The x-coordinate of right-most pixels to be processed.
+These pixels will be the right edge of the image file.
+Pixels with higher values will be ignored.

+* `-b` The y-coordinate of the bottom row of pixels to be processed.
+These pixels will be the bottom edge of the image file.
+Pixels with higher values will be ignored.

+* `-w` The same as `-l 0 -r N-1` where `N` is the supplied value.

+* `-h` The same as '-t 0 -b N-1' where `N` is the supplied value.